infobip/infobip-jackson-extension/README.md

 Second approach is when only one property is used but property values are globally unique meaning there can't be two hierarchies that have same property value.

+Note that these have simple specific hierarchy for clarity and brevity of the documentation, but you can use mechanisms that already exists for a specific hierarchy - e.g. one hierarchy can use the default type property but another one can [override type json property name](#OverridingTypeJsonPropertyName).

 <a id="HierarchyPerPropertyApproach"></a>
 When there is a property per hierarchy following can be used: